-She collected herself, as best as she possibly could, and started for the door.
+She collected herself before starting for the door.
 As she reached for the knob, it occurred to her that Ellis's photograph remained in her hand.

 A dark part of her wanted nothing more than to shred and burn the copy, along with the negative.
 But an internal voice supplied another idea.
 She could make something good out of the utterly horrible.
 She could bring children too easily forgotten to the foreground, a reminder that each of them mattered.
 A hard-won lesson from her past.